 Each time you use a rewards credit card for online and in-person purchases, it’s an opportunity to earn rewards in the form of points, miles or cash back.
 Grabbing these rewards and making the most of them isn’t hard to master, but putting some solid strategies in place can help you achieve that.

 In a typical year, cardholders can earn hundreds of dollars in cash back, free flights, free hotel rooms and other redemptions.
-Here are six tips to help you maximize your rewards cards.
+Here are seven tips to help you maximize your rewards cards.

 1. Use credit, not debit